FIGBERT/figbert.com/content/reading/one-hundred-saturdays.md

 I would finally like to extend a huge thank you to my wonderful mom, who recommended me this book.

+**EDIT:** I sent this book to my TA from HISTORY81B [last year], because I vaguely remembered that her area of research was something to do with Ottoman Jewry and thought she might be interested.
+Turns out she did all the Ladino/Judeo-Spanish transcription.
+Nutty.

 ---

 [^1]: Or, for that matter, never existed, as is the case with my